titonova/docs-2/README.md

 The outcome is similar to:

-Run `npm install` to install all to install all dependencies.
+Run `npm install` to install all dependencies.

 <br/>

 #### Boxes

 Sometimes it's crucial to highlight information such as a mandatory step or a compatibility issue.
-In these situations, situations, you should use the `<x-alerts.warning>` tag, which will produce a yellow "attention" box.
+In these situations, you should use the `<x-alerts.warning>` tag, which will produce a yellow "attention" box.

 For example:

 ```php
 <x-alerts.warning>If you are using FooJS 1.0, you must configure bar=null before update.</x-alerts.warning>
 ```
-In addition, if you need to provide a friendly message, a tip, or extra information, you should use of the `<x-alerts.info>` tag, which produces a blue info box.
+In addition to that, if you need to provide a friendly message, a tip, or extra information, you should use of the `<x-alerts.info>` tag, which produces a blue info box.

 ```php
 <x-alerts.info>Read more about supported formats <a href="#formats">here.</a></x-alerts.info>